FINDER – Provides a comprehensive range of resources for people with disabilities, families, and providers.

 - National Down Syndrome Congress

-Fragile X/National Fragile X Foundation – The National Fragile X Foundation takes a comprehensive approach to helping families and individuals impacted by Fragile X-associated Disorders (FXD).
+- National Fragile X Foundation – Helps families and individuals impacted by Fragile X-associated Disorders.

-Fragile X / FRAXA Research Foundation – FRAXA Research Foundation provides Fragile X information, resources, family communities, and research.
+- FRAXA Research Foundation – Provides Fragile X information, resources, family communities, and research.

-Hydrocephalus Association – The Hydrocephalus Association provides support, education and advocacy for people whose lives have been touched by hydrocephalus and the professionals who work with them.
+Hydrocephalus Association – Provides support, education and advocacy for people whose lives have been touched by hydrocephalus and the professionals who work with them.

-Indiana Association of Behavioral Consultants (IN-ABC) – Through professional advocacy, support and development, IN-ABC promotes effective, ethical and quality behavioral services.
+Indiana Association of Behavioral Consultants – Promotes effective, ethical and quality behavioral services.

 IN-APSE – Works to improve and expand integrated employment opportunities, services, and outcomes for persons experiencing disabilities.

 Indiana Family to Family – Supports families who have children and youth with health care needs and/or disabilities through education, outreach and community partnerships.